 Figure 1.
 Experimental set-ups to measure individual (A) and collective host choice (B) and performance (C).
 The white and black shapes represent plants without and with cadmium, respectively.
 A) Experimental set-up for individual host choice (left panel) and individual performance (right panel).
 B) Experimental set-up for collective host choice and performance and schematic representation of the 5 treatments.
 The leaf marked in red streaks (treatments 4 and 5) identifies the presence of competitors.
+C) Experimental set-up for the collective performance.
+Depicted are treatments 1 (left panel) and 5 (right panel), which respectively represent the controls for the cadmium vs no-cadmium test and the competitors vs no competitors test, respectively.
+In the former, performance was assessed by directly counting the number of eggs laid on each plant.
+For the competitors vs no competitors test, the number of female offspring of each species was scored after 15 days, because eggs from both species are not distinguishable.

 Experimental set-up for collective choice and performance

-To measure how the presence of competitors and the frequency of plants with cadmium affected the collective choice of spider mites, four entire tomato plants were placed in a plastic box and were connected by a round plastic arena (15 cm of diameter) in which their 4th leaf was inserted in a hole of 2 cm long at equal distance from each other and from the centre of the arena (Fig. 1B).
-We applied a ring of Vaseline around the petiole of the 4th leaf close to the node to prevent mite dispersal to other leaves of the plant.
+To measure how the presence of competitors and the frequency of plants with cadmium (3 mM) affected the collective choice of spider mites, four entire tomato plants were placed in a plastic box and they were connected by a round plastic arena (15 cm of diameter) in which their 4th leaf was inserted in a hole of 2 cm long at equal distance from each other and from the centre of the arena (Fig. 1B).
+We applied a ring of Vaseline around the petiole of the 4th leaf close to the node to prevent mite dispersal to other leaves.
 We then released 200 females of T. urticae in the centre of the plastic arena, from where they could move to any plant, and counted the number of mites on each plant 24 hours later.
 This setup was used to test whether spider mite distribution was random or affected by the choice of conspecifics (i.e., if there was aggregation), by giving mites the choice between four uninfested cadmium-free plants (treatment 1; Figure 1B).
 Additionally, we used this set up to address how the distribution of spider mites was affected by the frequency of contaminated plants and the presence of a competitor in contaminated and uncontaminated environments.
 To address the first question, we placed mites in set-ups with either two (treatment 2) or three (treatment 3) plants with cadmium (Figure 1B), with the remaining plants being cadmium-free.
 To answer the second question, we created two other treatments, in which the leaf of one plant without cadmium was infested with 100 adult females of the competitor species T. evansi (50 females on the first leaflet and 25 on the two lateral leaflets to avoid overexploitation by the competitor).
 This plant was surrounded by three plants either with (treatment 4) or without cadmium (treatment 5; Fig. 1B).
 The 200 T. urticae females were placed in the centre of the plastic arena 24 hours after the installation of T. evansi.
 The number of T. urticae females on each plant was counted 24 hours later.